Cosmo-Tech/Babylon/docs/Utils/secret_management.md

 ## Secret Management

-To manage secrets, you need to ensure that secrets values are inside a `.encrypt` file with the associated `secret.key`
+To manage secrets, you need to ensure that secrets values are inside a `.encrypt` file with the associated `.secret.key`

 Combining those allow to ensure that secret files could be exchanged between users, or even stored securely inside a VCS or a cloud storage.

-But the responsibility of securing the `secret.key` will still be on the user side.
+But the responsibility of securing the `.secret.key` will still be on the user side.
 If they loose it the encrypted files will become unreadable, and if it is made public, anyone could decrypt the files.